Mindful-AI-Assistants/SumBot/README.md

 2. :clapper: **Demo 2:**2_Building the ChatGpT 3.5 Turbo Integration with Slack on Zapier

-3. :clapper: **Demo 3:** Building the integration of Slack with ChatGpT-3.5 Turbo
+3. :clapper: **Demo 3:** Building the integration of Slack with ChatGpT-3.5 Turbo, Turbo, with the use of an API from OpenAI and return a summary response